 There is something irresistible about an infant monkey.
 Many baby monkeys, such as capuchins, appear so sweet and helpless and seem like human infants.
 However, those sweet babies grow up into difficult adult monkeys and do not make good pets.

-Challenges of Raising a Monkey
+The Challenges of Raising a Monkey

-Primates including monkeys may be illegal to keep as pets where you live.
-If a monkey is legal to own where you live, permits may be required.
+Primates, such as monkeys, might be illegal to keep as pets where you live.
+And if a monkey is legal to own, permits still might be required.
 Sometimes permit holders are subject to home inspections to ensure proper facilities and care are being provided.

-A wide range of diseases can be passed from monkeys and other primates to humans and vice versa (these are called zoonotic diseases and can be quite serious).
-Finding a vet near you who is able and willing to treat a primate can be challenging.
+A wide range of diseases can be passed between monkeys and humans.
+(These are called zoonotic diseases and can be quite serious.)
+But finding a veterinarian near you who is able and willing to treat a primate can be challenging.

 Housing Pet Monkeys

 Monkeys need a large, secure enclosure, which can be expensive to construct.
 They should spend time outdoors if possible.
 And they must be provided with a wide variety of ever-changing toys and exercise equipment to keep them challenged, or they will suffer from boredom.
 Some states require certain types of enclosures to fulfill permit regulations, but you should always have a place to secure your monkey to keep it and the public safe.

 Moreover, monkeys are not clean and tidy.
 Most can't be effectively toilet trained.
 Many young monkeys can be diapered or at least partly toilet trained, but that ability is often lost at maturity.
 Plus, they might engage in distasteful activities involving their feces and urine (such as throwing it and painting with it).
 Aside from the toileting messes, pet monkeys also can be extremely mischievous and destructive, especially when they're bored.